bitindi/blockchain-core/README.md

 Miners pledge HT to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
 Assets such as BTC, ETH and stable coins can be mapped to Bitindi by an asset bridge.
-The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Heco.
+The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Bitindi.

 HBitindi encourages developers to provide more decentralized cross-chain solution.